STNETRadio/Doc/maindomain/email.md

-# Email Usage at stnetradio.co
+# Receiving and Sending Emails through the stnetradio.co Domain

-Using company email enhances the efficiency and professionalism of both internal and external communication.
+Using the company's email helps enhance the efficiency and reliability of both internal and external communications.

-## First-Time Email Access
+## First-time Email Access

- * Check Your Personal Email: You will receive an email from us with a link to set your password.
+- Check your personal email: You will receive an email from us with a link to set up your password.
- * Set Your Password:
+- Set your password:
-   * Click the link in the email.
+    - Click the link in the email.
-   * Create a new password (must include lowercase, uppercase, numbers, special characters, and be at least 8 characters long).
+    - Create a new password (must include lowercase letters, uppercase letters, numbers, special characters, and be at least 8 characters long).
- * Access Your Email: After setting your password, you can access your company email immediately.
+- Access your email: After setting up your password, you can immediately access your company email.

 ## Regular Email Access

- * Visit the Website: Go to email.stnetradio.co.
+- Visit the website: Go to [email.stnetradio.co](http://email.stnetradio.co/).
- * Log In: Enter your email and password.
+- Log in: Enter your email and password.
-   * If you forget your password, please contact [team@stnetradio.co](mailto:tram@stnetradio.co).
+    - If you forget your password, please contact [team@stnetradio.co](mailto:team@stnetradio.co).
-   * Or submited request form at [request.stnetradio.co](https://request.stnetradio.co)
+    - Alternatively, you can fill out the password reset request form [here](https://tally.so/r/mBQedN) or visit the website [forget.stnetradio.co](https://forget.stnetradio.co/th).

-**Note:** This email service is provided through GoDaddy.
-Google Workspace access will be available after your first email login.
-You will receive an email for further [Google Workspace setup](/googleworks/signin.md).
+**Note:** This email service is provided via GoDaddy.
+For using Google Workspace, you will be able to access it after logging into your email for the first time.
+You will receive an email for [additional Google Workspace setup](/googleworks/signin.md).